 - Southeast to Hilton Head Island, SC to vacation with family in the winter

-In January 2018 we are taking our biggest family adventure yet - to Hawaii!
-Then we will have California, Nevada, and Alaska left to visit!
+We just have California, Nevada, and Alaska left to visit!
 It’s amazing what you can accomplish when you set your mind to it.

 Our Second Freedom Dream - Taking a Mini-Retirement

 With our marriage healed we continued to dream.
-We talked about how we wish our day to day life were different.
+We talked about how we wished our day to day life were different.
 We dreamed of a more laid back life - one where we could walk our kids to school together, pick them up together, and enjoy summer weekdays hiking has a family.

-We were itching for a life change but every direction we looked, all we saw was a roadblock.
+We were itching for a life change but every direction we looked, all we saw were roadblocks.
 We had been talking about downsizing for a while.
 We had experimented with living in half our home and knew that we could make it work.
 The only problem was that we couldn’t find a smaller home in our town for sale.
 Chris wanted to take a chance with starting his own business, but with our mortgage and other living expenses, we couldn’t afford him leaving his job.

 We were frustrated and felt we were ready to take a leap.
 Jaime suggested we sell our home, move into an apartment (another experiment in tiny living) and live off our equity so Chris could take a step away from his current career.
 All the puzzle pieces fit.
 Every change supported the other.